Date: 7 April 2021

 Your responsibilities include:

-In addition to any other requirements in when using you must not do (or attempt to do) any of the following:
+In addition to any other requirements in our terms, when using electronic transaction channels, you must not do (or attempt to do) any of the following:

-We will exercise care and skill in providing you with services.
-However, as far as permitted by law, we will not be reasonable electronic payments responsible if you incur a loss caused through circumstances beyond our control.
-Also, as far as permitted by law, we will not be reasonable responsible for any consequential loss you might suffer due to any problem affecting our services, even where the problem is electronic payments caused by us.
+We will exercise reasonable care and skill in providing you with electronic transaction services.
+However, as far as permitted by law, we will not be responsible if you incur a loss caused through circumstances beyond our reasonable control.
+Also, as far as permitted by law, we will not be responsible for any consequential loss you might suffer due to any problem affecting our electronic transaction services, even where the problem is caused by us.
 For this purpose, loss is “consequential” if it relates to the particular purposes for which you are using or relying on the service, i.e. if other customers using or relying on the same service for a different purpose would not necessarily suffer the same type of loss.
 In particular, this means that as far as permitted by law, we will not be held responsible for any knock-on effects you might suffer because:

-We will not be responsible for any loss you might suffer because of any misuse by you (or anyone acting on your behalf) of any electronic service, including any use of the service in a manner prohibited bypayments . our terms
+We will not be responsible for any loss you might suffer because of any misuse by you (or anyone acting on your behalf) of any electronic transaction service, including any use of the service in a manner prohibited by our terms.

-If you do not have an approved overdraft limit and if there are insufficient cleared funds in your account we may or may not, at our discretion, decline to make payments from or decline your requests to withdraw money from your account.
-If we do honour such a payment or request to withdraw money from your account, that payment or request may put your account into overdraft.
+If you do not have an approved overdraft limit and if there are insufficient cleared funds in your account we may or may not, at our discretion, decline to make process electronic transactions from or decline your requests to withdraw money from your account.
+If we do honour such an electronic transaction or request to withdraw money from your account, that electronic transaction or request may put your account into overdraft.
 This is called an “unauthorised overdraft”.
-We may charge you a fee.
-Our unauthorised overdraft fees are available at .
-We may at any time require you to pay us immediately all or vspry.com part of your unauthorised overdraft together with any cost’s payable on that unauthorised overdraft.
+We may at any time require you to pay us immediately all or part of your unauthorised overdraft together with any cost’s payable on that unauthorised overdraft.

 We will deduct from your account any government charges or levies that you (or we on your behalf) are required to pay from or in connection with that account, product or service.
 Unless we hold a copy of a current exemption for you from the relevant taxation authority, we are legally required to deduct withholding tax (whether resident withholding tax or non-resident withholding tax as applicable) from your account.

 You must obtain our approval if you want someone else to be able to use or operate one or more of the accounts, products and services we provide you.
 We may require you to complete an account operating authority for this purpose.
-Once you and the named person have provided us with the necessary information, and we have given our approval, the named person will be considered an “ ” of the specified authorised user account, product or service.
-You must ensure that the complies with for the account, product or service in question.
-You authorised user our terms will be responsible under for the acts and omissions in connection with that account, product or service, as if they our terms authorised user’s were your own.
-Unless we agree otherwise with you, your cannot: authorised users establish a new account; change account owner or principal details; change signatories on an account; close accounts, or cancel products or services; add or remove other from your account; or authorised users establish or change credit or lending limits, or authorised overdrafts.
+Once you and the named person have provided us with the necessary information, and we have given our approval, the named person will be considered an “authorised user” of the specified account, product or service.
+You must ensure that the authorised user complies with our terms for the account, product or service in question.
+You will be responsible under our terms for the authorised user’s acts and omissions in connection with that account, product or service, as if they were your own.
+Unless we agree otherwise with you, your authorised users cannot:

 If you fail to pay us an amount owing to us when due, then:

-You must tell us immediately of a breach of in relation to your accounts, products and services (by you, any or any of your our terms joint holder, a ), or any change affecting your relationship with us.
+You must tell us immediately of a breach of our terms in relation to your accounts, products and services (by you, any joint holder, or any of your authorised users), or any change affecting your relationship with us.
 Our rights are subject to our obligations under any applicable local laws.

 It’s important to understand what it means where you hold an account jointly with one or more others, or are signed up to a service or product jointly with one or more others.
-For this purpose, we refer to all of you as “ ” of the account, product or service.
-You and each of the joint holders other is responsible (together and also individually) for:
+For this purpose, we refer to all of you as “joint holders” of the account, product or service.
+You and each of the other joint holders is responsible (together and also individually) for:

 This means that: